Flight Cross-Process Model #

 Arrow Flight provides:

-• Zero-copy — Arrow record batches transfer between processes without serialization overhead
+• Zero-copy — Arrow record batches transfer between processes without being copied or re-encoded, so live queries stay fast even with a lot of data

-• Cross-process — Multiple processes query the same data through a shared gRPC server
+• Cross-process — Multiple processes query the same data through a shared background service

 • Language-agnostic — Any Arrow Flight client (Python, Go, Rust, Java) can connect

-• SQL queryabilityDuckDB (an embedded analytical SQL engine that reads Parquet/Arrow directly) runs as the in-memory query engine behind the Flight server
+• SQL queryabilityDuckDB (an embedded analytical SQL engine that reads Parquet/Arrow directly) runs as the query engine behind the service

 flowchart LR